-What every well-dressed dog (and goat) will be wearing on the Fourth of July – a flag-inspired kerchief with dog bones for stars!
+What every well-dressed dog (and goat – yes, a goat) will be wearing on the Fourth of July – a flag-inspired kerchief with freezer paper stencil painted dog bones for stars!
 Strip piecing makes the stripes.
 Patriotic puppies will want to sport their own custom dog kerchiefs.
 Thibodeaux is wearing his new kerchief.
 His good friend Mr. Bill is always nearby.

 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.

 - Fat quarter navy blue fabric

 - Fat quarter white background dog paw print fabric

 - Fabric to line the kerchief; this can be pieced

 - Press cloth